The seniority quantum number in Tensor Network States: Applications

 In Ref.~\cite{Boguslawski_2014b}, it is shown that the seniority-two sector decouples from the seniority-two-plus-zero sector up to first order for DOCI-optimized orbitals; only a small correction should occur due to the introduction of single broken pairs in this orbital set.
 Putting this first order decoupling to the test, we notice indeed a small energy correction for the DOCI-optimized orbitals, smaller than for canonical orbitals.
 In \autoref{fig:N2_ci}, the weights of the different seniority subspaces are plotted for the ground state in both canonical and DOCI-optimized orbitals.
 It is yet another illustration that for DOCI-optimized orbitals (\autoref{fig:N2_ci}b) the seniority-two subspace is less important than for canonical orbitals (\autoref{fig:N2_ci}a).
 However, a first order decoupling is not an exact one; there are other orbital sets possible which give even smaller energy corrections.
 This is illustrated by the natural orbitals (\autoref{fig:N2}c) which give even smaller energy corrections when allowing single broken pairs in this system.

 As a last observation we note that the largest change in energy occurs when including the seniority-four subspace, and this for all orbital sets in \autoref{fig:N2}.
 This trend was also noticed in Ref.~\cite{Bytautas_2011} for the nitrogen dimer in nonlocal orbitals.
-When including up to seniority four the energies are close to FCI around the binding distance; however, the binding energy itself is still overestimated due to missing dynamical correlation at the dissociation (values are given in \autoref{tab:N2_dissoc} for both canonical and DOCI-optimized orbitals).
+When including up to seniority four the energies are close to converged around the binding distance for increasing seniority numbers; however, the binding energy itself is still overestimated due to missing dynamical correlation at the dissociation (values are given in \autoref{tab:N2_dissoc} for both canonical and DOCI-optimized orbitals).

 Intuitively, we would expect a much larger error when excluding the seniority-six subspace as Hund's rule dictates dissociation to two nitrogen atoms with each three unpaired electrons.
 However, seniority and pairing is an orbital-dependent concept~\cite{limacher_2014b}; we need to keep in mind that Hund's rule applies to a nitrogen atom with orbitals localized around that atom.
 To study the interpretation of Hund's rule in non-local orbitals, we consider a toy model of two sets of three orbitals $(p_x, p_y, p_z)$ and $(p'_x, p'_y, p'_z)$.
 Each set of orbitals mimics the local $p$-orbitals of each nitrogen atom which are singly occupied and couple together to a $S=\nicefrac{3}{2}$ state, as dictated by Hund's rule.
 Our tensor network calculations target over the whole dissociation curve a singlet state for the dimer, so the two toy-nitrogen atoms should couple as $\left[\nicefrac{3}{2}, \nicefrac{3}{2}\right]^0$.
 Mimicking non-local orbitals, we rotate the orbitals pairwise as follows: